caleb531/dotfiles/README.md

 ### Emmet configuration

-I have also included my configuration for [Emmet](http://emmet.io/), an invaluable package which I use within Atom.
+I have also included my configuration for [Emmet](http://emmet.io/), an invaluable package which enables quick HTML expansion within Atom.
 This configuration consists of both preferences and snippets for HTML/CSS expansion.

 Please note that running the below symlink script will symlink `emmet/` to `~/.emmet`.
 Therefore, please ensure that this directory is set as your